codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ## Enabling the GitHub integration

 To enable the GitHub integration, open your project **Settings**, tab **Integrations**.

-When you add a new repository, the integration is enabled by default.
-However, if you remove the integration you can add it again by clicking the button **Add integration** and selecting **GitHub** on the list.
+When you add a new repository, the integration is already enabled by default.

 ![GitHub integration](images/github-integration.png)

+If you remove the integration, you can enable it again as follows:

+1. Click the button **Add integration** and select **GitHub** on the list.
+1. Follow the instructions to install the integration.
+1. Click the button **Enable**.

 ## Configuring the GitHub integration